tilschuenemann/tmdb-async-movies/docs/cli.md

 ---

-Looking up movies from a movie directory makes the assumption that it's structured like this:
+Looking up movies from a parent directory looks like this - note that both items are folders, not video files!

 ```shell
 ls /my/movie/dir